 All the parameters, including the distance variable are found to be very stable across the data subsets, as shown in Tables 6a and 6b where the estimated p-values for the F-tests (given in parenthesis) are significantly larger than 0.05.
 Thus we do not reject the null hypothesis of constant coefficients.
-Hence this test indicates there is no evidence that the parameters change across the subsets of the data districts.27
+Hence we find no evidence that the parameters change across the subsets of the data districts.
+29